 Day 54: Ordway to Pueblo

-After cooking and eating ramen, I ended up helping Gillian clean some old light bulbs before going to bed two nights ago.
+After cooking and eating ramen, I ended up helping Gillian clean some old light bulbs before going to bed.

-Yesterday morning, Joe and I went to see Gillian because she wanted to take photographs of us before we left.
-As she was snapping pictures, Joe and I got on our bikes and rode to the convenience store for some breakfast burritos and coffee.
+Joe and I went to see Gillian in the morning because she wanted to take photographs of us before we leave.
+As she was snapping pictures, Joe and I got on our bikes and started riding to the convenience store for some breakfast burritos and coffee.
 When I was waiting on Joe outside the convenience store, a man named Dan started talking to me.
 He handed me a business card that advertised for a veterans memorial in Olney Springs, about 11 miles west.
 He also gave me a buckeye nut when I told him Joe is from Ohio.
 When Joe came out we talked a bit more.
 Dan also gave Joe a buckeye nut.

 I rode into Olney Springs and spotted the veterans memorial on my right.
 There was also a veterans art museum on the opposite side of the street.
 A guy named Rich came out and was very enthusiastic.
 He was in the marines and now he’s an artist who has won many awards.
 Once Joe pulled in Rich talked with him about the military since Joe was in the army as a paratrooper.
 Rich gave Joe an airborne flag and gave me a bottled water before we departed.